 AdvertisementIn reply to a question in Lok Sabha, Irani said the PM CARES for Children scheme was started to support children who have lost both parents or surviving parent or legal guardian, or adoptive parents due to the COVID-19 pandemic.
 The scheme is accessible through an online portal i.e. pmcaresforchildren.in.
 The applications of such children are uploaded on the portal by the State / UT Governments.

+”As on 02.12.2021, 5491 applications have been uploaded on the portal out of which, 3049 applications have been approved by District Magistrates after due process and 483 applications are pending for approval,” she said.
 The scheme provides support for education and health and will create a corpus of Rs 10 lakh for each child when he or she reaches 18 years of age.
 This corpus will be used to give a monthly financial support/ stipend from 18 years of age, for the next five years to take care of his or her personal requirements during the period of higher education and on reaching the age of 23 years, he or she will get the corpus amount as one lump-sum for personal and professional use.

 AdvertisementThe Child Care Institutions (CCIs) established under the CPS scheme support inter-alia age-appropriate education, access to vocational training, recreation, health care, counseling, etc., and equally covers rural and urban children.
 As per the scheme guidelines, a quantum of sponsorship of Rs 2000/- per child per month is available for Non-institutional Care of children in Need of Care and Protection, and the provision for maintenance grant of Rs 2160 per child per month for children living in Child Care Institution.